 As their natural habitats recede, many bats have taken to roosting in houses and building development projects in order to keep warm and dry.

 Bats are fully protected by UK law meaning that attempting to capture, injure or kill a bat, or disturb their roosts, is a criminal offence.
-If you are planning to undertake any building works that you think may disturb a bat roost in your home or on a building development site, then you need an ecological consultant to undertake a bat survey and acquire a Bat Survey Report report of recommendations.
+If you are planning to undertake any building works that you think may disturb a bat roost in your home or on a building development site, then, by law, you need an ecological consultant to undertake a bat survey and acquire a Bat Survey Report report of recommendations.

-It is nothing to worry about if you do suspect that you have bats living in your home.
+It is nothing to worry about if think you have a ‘bats in house’ dilemma.
 They do not build nests or chew through wood, wire or insulation as some animals will.
 There are no known health risks associated with their droppings and they are very clean animals.
 It is also worth noting that they are not rodents.

-- Help protect a species in decline,
+- An ecological survey by us helps protect a species in decline,

 - Two stage survey and full bat survey report provided.